 The hike starts through a beautiful section of coastal forest and coastal thicket until you reach the shoreline.
 Enjoy walking through this special landscape, filled with bird calls, and keep your eyes open for grey duiker, mongoose, porcupine quills, bushbuck or caracal (watch out for puffies!).
 Look for otters in the rock pools and keep your eyes open for Oystercatchers, Kelp Gulls, terns, and Turnstones.

 You will pass Mostertshoek, and walk along the Wild Side – so named for the untamed sea that crashes onto the rocks in spectacular fashion the length of the trail.
-You will see the second largest blow hole in SA, an unknown grave, the remains of the HMS Osprey that ran onto the rocks in 1867, as well as the Cape Recife (1029).
-You will visit the SANCCOB Sea Bird Rehabilitation Centre before you book into the Cape St Francis Resort.
+You will see the second largest blow hole in SA, an unknown grave, the remains of the HMS Osprey that ran onto the rocks in 1867, as well as the Cape Recife (1029) before we end the hike at the Cape St Francis Resort.
 You will enjoy a canal cruise before dinner.

 The hike starts at the Resort and follows the footpaths via Shark Point to Port St Francis, where your will enjoy a calamari tasting.
 You will hike past Bruce’s Beauties to the Granny’s Pool, where you will get to the end of your 137km journey!

-We will drive to the St Francis canals for a cruise, and share our last meal together at the Quaysyde Restaurant.
+We will share our last meal together at a local restaurant.